Param-Harrison/ebook-writer/books/know-the-why.md

     }
 ```

+### Why do you need to understand HTTP methods?

+You built APIs.
+You used GET, POST, PUT, DELETE.
+Everything worked.

+But then you wondered: what's the difference?
+When should you use which?
+What about PATCH?
+OPTIONS?
+HEAD?

+That's when you realized: you need to understand HTTP methods.

+**HTTP methods** define what action to perform.
+They're verbs.
+They specify intent.

+Think of it like different actions.

+GET is like reading.
+You retrieve data.

+POST is like creating.
+You create new resources.

+In your backend, HTTP methods include:

+- **GET** — retrieve data (idempotent, safe)
+- **POST** — create resources (not idempotent)
+- **PUT** — update entire resource (idempotent)
+- **PATCH** — partial update (idempotent)
+- **DELETE** — delete resource (idempotent)
+- **OPTIONS** — get allowed methods
+- **HEAD** — get headers only

+Method selection:
+- **GET** — for reading
+- **POST** — for creating
+- **PUT** — for full updates
+- **PATCH** — for partial updates
+- **DELETE** — for deleting

+Without understanding methods, you use methods incorrectly.
+APIs are confusing.

+With proper methods, APIs are clear.
+Intent is obvious.

+HTTP methods are fundamental.
+Use them correctly.

 ### Why do you need to understand HTTP and HTTPS?

 You built a backend.
 You created APIs.
 Users could access your app.